paulmorio/selpApp/README.md

 **Project Name:**: Real Fantasy Adventure

-**Proposal Part 1**: Found under proposal.pdf or its source can be found under proposal.tex
+**Proposal Part 1**: Found under proposal.pdf or its source can be found under proposal.tex in the info folder **Report Part 2**: Found under report.pdf or its source as report.tex in the info folder

-## USERAUTH ##
-currently using own implemented (django standard contrib auth) authentication, may use allauth if need arises, if ever, for facebook and open profile stuff
+**Note:** Its highly recommended to read the report first.

-### Setup ###
+### Quick-Start ###
-setup of the entire project can be found under the
+This section outlines how to quickly get correct environment, get the website started, populate the database, create an admin and run the unit tests written for this project.

 ### Testing ###
 All the tests can be run against the project after build procedure is completed via the <TO DO> file.